thruthesky/phone_sign_in/README.md

 )
 ```

+### Customize user input phone number with onCompletePhoneNumber

+If a user enters a Korean phone number like "01012345678" and you want to convert it to an international phone number like "+821012345678", you can refer to the example code in the `phone_sign_in/example/lib/main.dart` source file.

 ### Example of complete phone sign in

-Below is the most complete example code.
-It supports country selection.
-Copy, paste and customize it in your app.
+Here's a comprehensive example code that includes country selection.
+Feel free to copy, paste, and tailor it to your application's needs.

 ```dart
 class PhoneSignInScreen extends StatefulWidget {